Posner Maritime Art & the Move from Sail to Steam

 Oil on canvas, 12″ x 18″

-British artist and former Cunard Line Ship’s Officer, Parker Greenwood created this painting.
-The signature, “P. Greenwood,” in the lower right of the painting.
-The Liverpool city directories listed Parker Greenwood as a mariner as early as 1881, and later as an artist.
+Let’s examine this painting by British artist and former Cunard Line Ship’s Officer Parker GreenwoodThe Liverpool Directory listed Parker Greenwood as a mariner as early as 1881, and later as an artist.
 He received commissions from both the Cunard and White Star Lines.
 Greenwood is particularly known for his fine paintings of their transatlantic liners between 1880 and 1910.
 Although often referred to as George Parker Greenwood, his birth name was Parker.

 This painting, c.
 1884, depicts two White Star Line ships.
 The RMS Britannic, built in 1873 by Harland and Wolff of Ireland, tows the damaged RMS Celtic (1872) for repairs.
 The Roches Lighthouse, at the entrance to Queenstown, Ireland (now Cork Harbor) is on the right.
 Note the British paddle wheel tug to the right of Britannic.
 Also note the American courtesy flags on the foremasts of the still sail-rigged steamships.

-How long do you suppose it took to gain the confidence needed to give up expensive back-up sails, masts, rigging, and crew?
-The beginning of the end of sail took place at the battle between the Yankee Monitor and the Confederate Merrimac in 1862 during the American Civil war.
-Those steam-powered, ironclad ships, shoreline vessels didn’t carry sail because they were always close to land.
+The beginning of the end of sail took place in the years following the American Civil War (1861 – 1865).
+Naval ships, like the Yankee Monitor and the Confederate Merrimac were steam-powered, ironclad ships, that didn’t carry sail because they were always close to land.
 Some of the first steamships without sail were riverboats.
 The Union made effective use of them in the Civil War.
 Ironclad gunboats helped the Union Army to gain control of the Mississippi River in the west.

 Although the Navy started experimenting with steam as early as the War of 1812, steam-powered ships were required to have sails until the 1880s.
 The Navy transitioned away from sails in the 1890s with the first battleships.